soumendrak/hashnode/clwmazauc000q0al1fpdk2048.md

 ## Conclusion

-In this post, we went through identifying a memory leak and fixing the leak.
+In this post, we went through identifying a memory leak, scoping down and fixing the leak.
 Here, we have used tracemalloc library to haunt the leak.